Got a #Keybow from @Pimoroni over the holidays? This guide will help you set up lighting styles to make it look the part on your desk.

 A little side note, from looking at the code, you can also supply a 4-pixel wide image where each 4x3 block represents the lighting configuration for that frame.
 This configuration is possibly a little hard to understand, so I have created another image to help show the config.

 The 4-pixel wide configuration is a bit tricky to create patterns.
 So I will stay with the 12-pixel format for now.
 Time to combine what we have learned about the animations and config, with some example lighting patterns!

 The default rainbow is an excellent lighting pattern to deconstruct to see how it works.
 The image, "rainbow.png", has the dimensions 1x400.
-With this dimension, we can tell the pattern has a long animation, with a height of 400, and that it uses the 1-pixel wide shortcut to make all the keys the same colour.
+With these dimensions, we can tell the pattern has a long animation due to the height of 400 pixels, and that it uses the 1-pixel wide shortcut to make all the keys the same colour.
 I have created the image below to show how it works:

 If we step up the complexity and look at "animated-rainbow.png", this image has the dimensions 12x400.
 We can then tell that this pattern uses the 12-pixel configuration and is a long animation of 6.6 seconds.
 However, this configuration has the keys set to different colours, and animates like so:

 I have noticed that this pattern doesn't match the standard rainbow effect that many fancy keyboards have where it looks like a wave of colour.
 For example, if you follow the red key, you can see it starting on the top row, then the bottom row, then the middle row.
 I have modified the rainbow pattern to reflect the fancy mechanical keyboards.
 The image below shows how I achieved this effect.

 I am in the process of building a small app to help you configure your lights, so keep an eye out!
 But in the meantime, here are some patterns I have used recently:

 Now that you know how to create fantastic lighting styles on your Keybow, you are free to be as creative as you want.
 Leave a comment below to show off what patterns you have made!